SebastianGlavind/PhD-study/README.md

 *TODO*
 - *Kernel design*
 - *GPs for classification*
-- *Bayesian optimization using a GP prior*
+- *Bayesian optimization using a GP prior from scratch*
 - *GPs for time series analysis*
+- *GP fitting using conjugate gradients in Gaussian process regression*

 ## Neural networks